Making a Website Live

-- An integration plan has been approved by OCGR and OIT in consultation with other stakeholders.
+- An integration plan has been approved by OCM and ITS in consultation with other stakeholders.

 - If the new site is replacing an existing site, Web-based form or Web application, a detailed plan for decommissioning the old content and redirecting users to the new has been developed by the Web manager, in consultation with the Web Content Coordinator.

-- All content has been reviewed and approved by the steward, OCGR, OAA (for academic content), appropriate subject matter experts and stakeholders.
+- All content has been reviewed and approved by the steward, OCM, OAA (for academic content), appropriate subject matter experts and stakeholders.